tlevine/dada.pink/user-2015-music-video-plots/index.md

 to help them bring their data analytics features to life.

 ### Escaping flatland (Tufte)
+Most likely you don't have the resources to implement data music in your organization right away, but you can still draw some useful inspiration from data music.

 In order that our visualizations can reveal unexpected patterns, it is important that we present many dimensions at once.